 - Hot Toys unveiled a massive Rhino figure depicting his appearance in the movie, but never released it.

-- Hasbro released a Marvel Legends "Build-a-Figure" wave featuring the Rhino.
-The Rhino could be completed upon purchasing all of the other
+- Hasbro released a Marvel Legends Build-a-Figure wave featuring the Rhino.
+The Rhino could be completed upon purchasing all of the other figures in the wave.

 - Rhino appears in the "Rhino and Sandman Super Villain Team-Up" Lego kit.

 - Rhino was featured in Hasbro's Titan Hero line.